-If your complaint qualifies for a fast decision, call the Part D Unit at 1-866-206-2973, 8:30 a.m. to 5 p.m., seven days a week.
+If your complaint qualifies for a fast decision, call the Part D Unit at 1-866-206-2973, 8:30 a.m. to 5 p.m., Monday through Friday.
 See the "Coverage Decisions, Appeals, and Complaints" section to find out if your issue qualifies for a fast decision.

-Fax If your complaint qualifies for a fast review, fax your request to our Part D Unit at 1-866-206-2974.
+Fax If your complaint qualifies for a fast review, fax your request to our Part D Unit at 1-866-206-

-Write For a standard complaint, write to your local Member Services office (see the Provider Directory for locations).
+Write For a standard complaint, write to your local Member Services office (see the Provider rite to:

+Directory for locations).